grpc/proposal/A80-grpc-metrics-for-tcp-connection.md

 #### Metric Collection Design

-A high-level approach to collecting TCP metrics is as follows:
+A high-level approach to collecting TCP metrics (on Linux) is as follows:
-1) **Collect Network Timestamps for Metric Calculation:** On Linux, this is achieved by enabling the `SO_TIMESTAMPING` option in the kernel's TCP stack through the `setsocketopt(fd, SOL_SOCKET, SO_TIMESTAMPING, &val, sizeof(val))` system call.
-This enables the kernel to capture packet timestamps during transmission and provide this information through `getsockopt(TCP_INFO)`.
+1) **Enable Network Timestamps for Metric Calculation:** Enable the `SO_TIMESTAMPING` option in the kernel's TCP stack through the `setsocketopt(fd, SOL_SOCKET, SO_TIMESTAMPING, &val, sizeof(val))` system call.
+This enables the kernel to capture packet timestamps during transmission.
-2) **Calculate Time Deltas from Timestamps:** For example, the `delivery_rate` metric estimates the goodput—the rate of useful data transmitted—for the most recent group of outbound data packets within a single flow.
-This involves calculating the (packet bytes / elapse time between last acked data packet and the latest acked data packet).
+2) **Calculate Metrics from Timestamps:**  Linux kernel calculates TCP connection metrics based on the captured packet timestamps.
+These metrics can be retrieved using the `getsockopt(TCP_INFO)` system call.
+For example, the delivery_rate metric estimates the goodput—the rate of useful data transmitted—for the most recent group of outbound data packets within a single flow ([code](https://elixir.bootlin.com/linux/v5.11.1/source/net/ipv4/tcp.c#L391)).
-3) **Periodically Collect Statistics:** At a specified time interval (e.g., every 10 seconds), gRPC aggregates the calculated metrics and updates the corresponding statistics records.
+3) **Periodically Collect Statistics:** At a specified time interval (e.g., every 5 minutes), gRPC aggregates the calculated metrics and updates the corresponding statistics records.

 #### Reference: